duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

 ~~~
 # lib/tasks/update_subdomain.rake
+# instead of puts, we can use Rails.logger.info
+Rails.logger = Logger.new(STDOUT)
 namespace :update_subdomain do
   desc "update subdomains for my-user. default value is 'my_subdomain'"
   task :my_user, [:subdomain] => :environment do |task, args|